nhsland/newblue/styleguide.md

 ## Finally...

-This is a bespoke web app for very specific uses and, as such, it would be limiting to try to squeeze it into a generic framework.
-The smallest acceptable running size is 1280px (default monitor size) and we are actually only targeting 2 screen sizes and are optimizing for
+This is a bespoke web app designed for very specific uses and, as such, it would be limiting to try to squeeze it into a generic framework.
+The smallest acceptable running size is 1200px.
+The UI has been optimised to run on handheld tablets, as well as on super-wide displays.
-these: 1280px (default) and 1920px (pro-users).
-We are not concerned with mobile devices, as these will be served by a custom app in the future, but we would like it to work well on iPads and Surface Pro (touch devices), therefore all interaction is set up for touch with extra mouse / trackpad functionality for those that have this.